Corsair-cxs/ros_vino/README.md

 ## 4. Installation

-*This installation is only tested on Ubuntu 16.04, ROS Kinetic and OpenVINO 2019 R3.*
+*This installation is only properly tested on Ubuntu 16.04, ROS Kinetic and OpenVINO 2019 R3.*

 ### 4.1 Install OpenVINO